Messages of support

 “The Eating Better alliance is very welcome indeed.
 Everyone working on the food question knows that what consumers eat, how it’s produced and how much we eat is a crunch issue.
 Policy-makers, food industry, farmers, media, are all wary of the issue, since it means tackling a consumer culture that is out of control.
 At last here are organisations prepared to engage with this this vital issue.
 Let the debate and the mass behaviour change now rapidly follow.
 This has to be a high priority for the 21st century.”

-Dr Mike Rayner, Dept of Public Health, University of Oxford
+Professor Mike Rayner, Nuffield Department of Population Health, University of Oxford

 "Eating Better provides the opportunity to bring together the public health community with the sustainability sector to lobby for policies and practices that will help change people's eating habits for the benefit of their health and that of the planet."